jkutner/jkutner.github.com/_posts/2016-05-16-java-truststore-keystore-from-env-vars.md

 The [12-factor manifesto](http://12factor.net/config)
 encourages the use of environment variables for secrets, credentials, and any configuration that changes between environments.
 KeyStores and TrustStores fall into this category.
-You don't want to store your private key as a file on someone else's computer, and the certificates you trust will likely differ between environments (for example, you probably use self-signed certs in staging and offical certs in prod).
+You don't want to store your private key as a file on someone else's computer, and the certificates you provide will likely differ between environments (for example, you might use self-signed certs in staging and offical certs in prod).

 In this post, you'll learn how to dynamically create KeyStores and TrustStores in Java from environment variables